-Were the following Progress Report Items accurate? (items not scored on progress Info Only Info Only report)
+Were the following Progress Report Items accurate? (\items not scored on progress Info Only Info Only report)

 - a.
 Stats On Operators Data Progress Report Attachment 1 - b.
 State Inspection Activity Data Progress Report Attachment 2 - c.
-List of Operators Data Progress Report Attachment 3 - d.
-Incidents/Accidents Data Progress Report Attachment 4 - e.
-Stats of Compliance Actions Data Progress Report Attachment 5 - f.
-List of Records Kept Data Progress Report Attachment 6 - g.
+List of Operators Data Progress Report Attachment 3\ - d.
+Incidents/Accidents Data Progress Report Attachment 4\ - e.
+Stats of Compliance Actions Data Progress Report Attachment 5\ - f.
+List of Records Kept Data Progress Report Attachment 6 \ - g.
 Staff and TQ Training Data Progress Report Attachment 7 - h.
 Compliance with Federal Regulations Data Progress Report Attachment 8 - i.
 Performance and Damage Prevention Question Data Progress Report

-Attachment 10
+Attachment 10\

 - a.
-There are 17 private, 54 municipal, 89 master meters, 55 transmission, 39 gathering identified in the Progress Report.
+There are 16 private systems, one less than last year, 53 municipal, one less than last year, 85 master meters four less than last year, 50 transmission five less than last year, and 40 gathering one more from last year.
 The Progress report operator numbers match the PIPES data base. - b.
-There were 1465 days inspection days.
-342 of those days were construction days.
-This equated to 23% construction days.
-Inspection days match the OCC data base. - c Checked operators from the random operator list to see if they were listed on attachment 3.
-Semas is no longer jurisdictional.
-Colonial resources is no longer jurisdictional.
-This issue is resolved. - d.
-Progress report matched the Pipeline Safety Data mart.
-1 gas incident was reported in 2021. - e.
+There were 1603 days inspection days.
+353 of those days were construction days.
+SICT days for 2022 were 1259 days.
+28% of gas days were construction days.
+Inspection days match the OCC data base. - c.
+Unit numbers in attachment 1 and 3 match. - d.
+The progress report and WMS identify 7 federally reportable incidents in 2022.
+Two of the incidents were from gathering systems. - e.
 The number of probable violation correctly carries over from previous year.
+Compliance categories added up correctly.
 Compliance numbers come from the PIPES database. - f.
 Records were readily retrievable during the audit.
 A hard copy of the records is still maintained. - g.
-Training records correlated to SEBA.
+Inspectors qualifications were checked on blackboard.
 Gas, liquids and underground storage add up to 100 % for each person. - h.
 Federal regulations are adopted within 2 years of effective date. - i.
-There was a reduction in hits per 1000 locates.
-For 2022.
-OCC corporation will continues to improve on management of excavation damage information.
-The commission is also continuing to convert paper to digital files.
-They also intend to improve electronically available information to the public.
+2022 accomplishments were annual reports and damage prevention reviews completed and two additional staff were hired.